www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/cooperation-and-symbiosis/2025-03-01-t60-establish-a-symbiosis-strategy.md

 * Issue number: [\#60](https://codeberg.org/splitcells-net/net.splitcells.network.community/issues/60)
 # Task Description
 * [ ] Make the global changelog more generally usable. -> This new system is called notification queue.
+    * [x] Make notifications page available in the website's layout.
+This seems to be a bug.
-    * [ ] Add tags to notifications.
+    * [x] Add tags to notifications.
 This way a single notification queue definition can be used, while allow different queues in the UI for different users.
     * [x] Render date of notification.
     * [x] Avoid duplicate date rendering for change log items.